Theruid/WebScraperQA/README.md

 ## 🛠️ Usage

-1. **Add Sources**:
-   - Click on "Add Source" in the sidebar
+### Adding Sources

+**Web Scraping:**
+1. Go to "Add Source" → "Web Scraper" tab
-   - Enter a URL and optional name
+2. Enter a URL, optional name, crawl depth, and max pages
+3. Click "Start Scraping" and watch real-time progress
+4. Content is automatically chunked and indexed

+**File Upload:**
+1. Go to "Add Source" → "File Upload" tab
+2. Drag & drop or click to upload PDF, TXT, or Markdown files
+3. Files are automatically processed and indexed

+### Searching & Asking Questions

+**Semantic Search:**
-   - Click "Scrape & Add" to index the content
+- Go to the "Search" section

-2. **Search Documents**:
+- Enter your query and see results ranked by hybrid score (vector + keyword)

+**Chat with Documents:**
-   - Use the search bar to find relevant content
+- Use the Dashboard chat interface
-   - Results are ranked by semantic similarity

-3. **Ask Questions**:
-   - Go to the "Ask Question" section
-   - Type your question and click "Ask"
+- Ask questions and get AI-generated answers with source citations
-   - The system will retrieve relevant context and generate an answer
+- Ask follow-up questions - the system remembers context

-4. **Manage Settings**:
-   - Click on "Settings" in the sidebar
+- Click "New Chat" to start a fresh conversation

+### Settings

 - Choose between Ollama (local) or Google AI (cloud)
 - For Google AI, enter your API key
-   - Test the connection and save your settings
+- Test the connection before saving

 ## 🔧 Configuration

 ### Environment Variables

-Create a `.env` file in the project root with the following variables:
+Create a `.env` file in the project root:

 ```env
 GOOGLE_API_KEY=your_google_ai_api_key